How to watch SpaceX launch a Space Force GPS satellite on Friday

 We'll see if SpaceX can escort the GPS mission into orbit as planned.
 As we've seen this week, delays are common.

-Discuss: How to watch SpaceX launch a GPS Space Force satellite on Friday night
+Discuss: SpaceX scrubs launch of GPS Space Force satellite with two seconds to go

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.